The only way to avoid those ticket queues

 But as for the difference in pronunciation, in French, between "Cannes" and "Cagnes", you are on your own!
 Even the French have difficulty with that one.

 A raft of warnings that spot- fines have been upped for improper use of bus tickets.
 They do have inspectors and I have seen people thrown off the bus for ticket infractions.
 A few simple rules will help avoid any unpleasant suprises.

 1. Fines for travelling without a ticket.
-In London you can travel more or less for free on the bendy buses because there is little inspection so the system virtually invites you not to pay, but not here.
-You are expected to pay for a ticket - its incredibly cheap - pay the driver
+You are expected to pay for a ticket - its incredibly cheap - pay the driver on entry.

 2. Fines for overstaying your destination.
 Not a good idea.